Freshman Admission Standards

 *We consider the highest scores for Evidenced-Based Reading and Writing (EBRW) and Math.

-International Applicants may submit either the TOEFL or IELTS in place of the SAT or ACT.
-TOEFL or IELTS scores must be official and sent from the testing agency.
+*TOEFL or IELTS scores cannot be self-reported and must be sent from the testing agency.
 Suffolk’s TOEFL test code is 3771.

 High School Diploma